csswizardry/csswizardry.github.com/_posts/2018-10-27-three-types-of-performance-testing.md

 into production, and the business can decide whether the regression is severe enough to delay a release, or whether we prioritise its solution in the next sprint.
-Accordingly, Reactive testing carries partial organisational visibility—both developers and product people would be aware of and responsive to reactive performance tests.
+Accordingly, Reactive testing carries partial organisational visibility — both developers and product people would be aware of and responsive to reactive performance tests.

 Any issues spotted here will pass back into Proactive testing to be